Ildemaro Vargas Player Props: Nationals vs. Athletics

 - Vargas has nine doubles, a triple, four home runs and seven walks while batting .255.

-- Vargas has had an RBI in 13 games this year (27.7%), including eight multi-RBI outings (17.0%).
-He has also driven home three or more of his team's runs in two contests.
+- In 27.1% of his games this year, Vargas has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.